MinniesTea/MinniesTea/README.md

 ### Hi there 👋

 I am a self-taught developer, and recent graduate, with a strong foundation in software programming concepts.
-I have experience using Java, Python and HTML/CSS.
+I have experience using Java, Python, R and HTML/CSS/JS.

 My motivation for choosing a career in software development, and changing from photography, comes from a university project.
 I had to create a website to display my portfolio, and I learned the syntax of HTML, CSS, JavaScript to complete this.
 During this time, I realised how I can transform ideas to a working application, leading to a real positive benefit on the community around me.
 This drives me to produce the best work I can using the best practices.